 Creating Effective Career Trees

 York Tech introduced the Career Tree to its staff in the fall of 2017.
-TFS founder Mark Perna delivered a full-day bootcamp on using the Career Tree to increase engagement, enrollment, and retention.
+TFS Results founder Mark Perna delivered a full-day workshop on using the Career Tree to increase engagement, enrollment, and retention.
 Assistant Director Scott Rogers says, “The response from all attendees was overwhelmingly positive and everyone across departments was eager to implement this new strategy and tool.”

 Significant research and strategic planning go into the Interactive Wall Graphic creation process.
 York Tech gave instructors time to draft their Trees and make use of local, regional, state, and national resources.
 Teachers also met with occupational and business advisory committees for additional input.
 After this process, York Tech launched its Career Trees across the organization in the spring of 2018.